Rattle:

 Melanie Badger

-Melanie Badger Bonnie
+Melanie Badger Bobbie

 Dezerae Meade